Singapore Stamp Duty: What Buyers & Aspiring Agents Must Know

 For RES exam candidates, mastering these tiers is essential for the Taxation section of Paper 2.
 You will often be required to manually calculate the BSD for a given property price without a stamp duty calculator.
 For example, a $2 million property would incur a BSD of $69,600.
 Understanding the Estate Agents Act (Cap.
 95A) and the role of the Inland Revenue Authority of Singapore (IRAS) in tax collection is fundamental to your professional practice.

 Buyer’s Stamp Duty is a progressive tax applied to all property transactions in Singapore, ensuring that higher-value acquisitions contribute more to national revenue.
-Candidates must memorize the specific percentage tiers and thresholds to accurately advise clients and pass the Paper 2 Taxation module with the required 75% score.
+Candidates must memorize the specific percentage tiers and thresholds to accurately advise clients and pass the Paper 2 Taxation module with the required passing mark of 60 for each paper.

 The Impact of Additional Buyer’s Stamp Duty (ABSD) in 2026

 The ABSD Singapore framework is a critical cooling measure designed to manage demand and ensure housing remains affordable.
 Unlike BSD, ABSD rates depend heavily on the buyer's profile—specifically their residency status and the number of residential properties they already own.
-According to the CEA Annual Report, staying updated on these regulatory shifts is a core competency for the 33,000+ registered agents in Singapore as of 2026.
+According to the CEA, staying updated on these regulatory shifts is a core competency for registered property agents in Singapore.

 For RES exam candidates, this topic falls under Taxation in Paper 2.
 You can practice questions on this in the Prepare app.
 It is vital to note that under Free Trade Agreements (FTAs), nationals or residents of certain countries (like the USA or Switzerland) may be eligible for the same ABSD treatment as Singapore Citizens.